Court-martial of Breaker Morant: The letter

 On 4 October 1901, a letter signed by 15 members of the Bushveldt Carbineers (BVC) garrison at Fort Edward was secretly dispatched to Colonel F.H.
-Hall, the British Army Officer Commanding at Pietersburg.
-Written by BVC Trooper Robert Mitchell Cochrane, a former Justice of the Peace from Kalgoorlie, Western Australia, the letter accused members of the Fort Edward garrison of six "disgraceful incidents":
+Hall, the British Army Officer Commanding at Pietersburg, South Africa.
+The letter that was written by BVC Trooper Robert Mitchell Cochrane, a former Justice of the Peace from Kalgoorlie, Western Australia, accused members of the Fort Edward garrison of six "disgraceful incidents":